You know what I think if they came to an interim agreement just to save face for Obama?

 He played along with their effort to take him out.

-The only thing that have been better for them, I'm if they can do this to Scott Walker, and I think they are still salivating and dreaming about being able to do that.
+The only thing that had been better for them, if they could do this to Scott Walker, and I think they are still salivating and dreaming about being able to do that, we'll just have to keep a sharp eye.

-And I do have a roster of sound bites I want to get to that are related to things that we've already discussed, but I still want to get to them.
+And I do have a roster of soundbites I want to get to that are related to things that we've already discussed, but I still want to get to them.

 CNN just terribly distressed that they couldn't get Coach K to go on the record about what's going on in Indiana.

-And Coach K wasn't gonna say anything.
+And Coach K wasn't going to say anything.

 And he made it clear he's not there to be involved in all this.